JanMiksovsky/mighdoll-site/README.md

 - The utility `prettyDate.js` is just a JavaScript function that can be invoked directly by the `post.ori` template.
 - Astro templates appear to use JSX.
 One side effect of this is that HTML tags like `link` tags show up as `<link/>` (with a trailing slash).
 The Origami templates just use regular HTML, where `link` tags are self-closing: `<link>`.
 - Astro does something with stylesheets that I can't understand, using `import` statements that somehow generate files like `_slug_.DvgHcWUj.css`.
 The Origami version just uses `link` tags.

+## Performance

+I can't yet do a real apples-to-apples comparison because the Origami build omits the Projects area and the use of code highlighting.
+But for what it's worth: on my machine an Astro build is about 12 seconds, the Origami build is about 2 seconds.

+Performance aside, Astro provides features that Origami does not, such as type validation of post schema via Zod and probably other features.
+Such features could probably be added.